toneloc/stable-channels/README.md

   </ul>
 </ul>

-Stable Channels are unannounced to the public network and are non-routing channels.
+Stable Channels are non-routing channels.
 We are working on adding routing.

 Technologically, these are vanilla Lightning channels with no DLCs, and there are no tokens or fiat on-ramps involved.

 Stable Channels works as a plug-in on CLN, which is Blockstream's implementation of the Lightning Network specification.

+Stable Channels also works on LND.

 Stable Channels workflows end-to-end work like this:

 <ol>
 <li>Match with a counterparty and come to an agreement on the parameters of the Stable Channel.
 <li>Select the price feeds.
 By default, Stable Channels takes the median of five price feeds: BitStamp, CoinGecko, CoinDesk, Coinbase, and Blockchain.info
-<li>Create a *dual-funded channel* with the counterparty, each putting in the amount of the Stable Channel.
+<li>Create a with the counterparty, each putting in the amount of the Stable Channel.
 <ul>
+    <li>This can be dual-funded
+    <li>Or you can attach the Stable Channel software to an existing channel.
 <li> <i>Example: If the Stable Channel is for $100, each side of the channel puts in $100, for a total channel capacity of $200 at the time of channel creation</i>
 </ul>
 <li>Query the five price feeds' APIs and update the Stable Channel balance accordingly: